WPVD-FM: History

 WWRX-FM was acquired by Radio Equity Partners in 1995; Radio Equity Partners, in turn, was purchased by Clear Channel Communications the following year.
 After Clear Channel's acquisition of AMFM Broadcasting, WWRX was divested to Stephen Mindich, owner of The Providence Phoenix, similar publications in Boston and Portland, Maine, and Boston modern rock station WFNX, in 2000.
 Mindich switched the station to modern rock on September 7, initially as a simulcast of WFNX, and later, starting in 2003, on its own.

-In March 2004, Mindich sold WWRX-FM to Entercom (the forerunner to Audacy, Inc.).
-As a result, the station canceled its local programming on March 22 and reverted to the WFNX simulcast on a temporary basis as Entercom prepared to relaunch WWRX with the WEEI simulcast.
+In March 2004, Mindich sold WWRX-FM to Entercom.
+As a result, the station canceled its local programming on March 22 and reverted to the WFNX simulcast on a temporary basis as Entercom prepared to relaunch WWRX with a simulcast of WEEI, its sports radio station in Boston.
 The change of simulcast partners took effect on-air April 16, and the station was renamed WEEI-FM.
-The call letters were changed to WVEI-FM on September 14, 2011.
+The call letters were changed to WVEI-FM on September 14, 2011, as the WEEI-FM call sign was moved to an FM station in the Boston market that had become the new flagship of the WEEI network.
+In addition to WEEI programming, WVEI-FM carried Providence Friars men's basketball and Boston Bruins hockey.

-WVEI-FM formerly maintained a local studio and sales office in Warwick, Rhode Island; this facility was closed by Audacy in April 2023.
+WVEI-FM formerly maintained a local studio and sales office in Warwick, Rhode Island; this facility was closed by Audacy (Note: Entercom changed its name to Audacy on March 30, 2021.) in April 2023.

+On January 21, 2026, it was announced that Audacy would sell WVEI-FM to Ocean State Media (OSM) for $4.9 million, and that the station would become the main frequency for OSM's radio programming, replacing its existing five-station network.
+Audacy intended to find a new outlet for WEEI programming in the Providence market.
+OSM began broadcasting on the station on May 1, 2026, under the WPVD-FM call sign.
+Concurrently, WWBB would become the new Providence affiliate of the Boston Red Sox Radio Network.
+Following a transition period, the original five-station network was shut down in July 2026.